Eveykins86/ecommerce-query-lab/README.md

 # e-commerce-query-lab

 ## Description
-A simple empoyee tracker for business owners.
+A simple employee tracker for business owners.
 This application allows the user to add departments, roles, and employees.
 It also has the capability to update an employee's role and manager.

 ## Table of Contents
 - [Installation](#installation)